Enhancing Educational Equity: Strategies for Accessibility in Learning

 Think about colour

 Learners with visual impairments may struggle to distinguish between colours and shades on screen.
 Use obvious distinctions in colors between fonts and backgrounds, as well as for navigation features.
+There are tools available online to check colour contrast.

 Include visual descriptions

-Include alternate text descriptions or voice-overs for video, infographics, photos, and animations.
+Include alternate text descriptions or voice-overs for videos, infographics, photos, and animations.
 If you’re including an infographic giving a written summary of the graphic will let screen readers describe it to learners.
 Or, for a video with a helpful animation, include commentary in the script that describes what’s happening.

-Accessibility, inclusivity, diversity and equity are all interrelated and are no longer just a moral imperative.
+Accessibility, inclusivity, diversity, and equity are all interrelated and are no longer just a moral imperative.
 While ensuring your learning material and experiences can be used by everyone in your company is certainly the right thing to do, it makes good business sense too, to ensure that the widest pool of skilled talent has access to performance and skill improvement opportunities.

 Want to learn more about accessible learning?
 Reach out now and schedule a call with our team!